Gaz Coombes: 1993–2010: Supergrass

 In 1993 after The Jennifers disbanded, Coombes, Goffey and Quinn formed Supergrass.
 In 2002 Coombes's brother keyboardist Rob Coombes officially joined the band.
 Before that he was studying for an Astrophysics degree at Cardiff University.
 The band released six studio albums in their 17 years together, each of them entering the UK top 20: I Should Coco (1995), In It for the Money (1997), Supergrass (1999), Life on Other Planets (2002), Road to Rouen (2005) and Diamond Hoo Ha (2008).
 They also released a singles compilation Supergrass Is 10 (2004), commemorating the first decade of the band's life.

 During the height of Supergrass's fame, around 1995, Coombes received offers from Vogue Italia and Calvin Klein to model for them in their ad campaigns and magazine publications, as well as an offer from Steven Spielberg to make a Monkees-style TV show of the band.
 Coombes however, along with the rest of the band, declined these offers, saying; "Yes, we probably would have been face down in a pool if we'd said yes to all that.
 I mean, our heads would have returned to our shoulders at some point, but... it felt like cheating.
 Too easy.
 Short cut.
 Y'know?
 If you have to do all that to be the biggest band in the world then... then what does that say about your music?
 And all that... [the publicity offers] would have just got in the way of the music.
 It would have taken so long to get to grips with.
 We'd have lost years."

 In 1999, Coombes made an appearance on the "Da Ali G Show" and played the Supergrass song "Sun Hits the Sky", whilst having to deal with Ali G 'remixing' it as he performed.
 "I tried to take the mickey out of his goatee, and he came back with: "So, you are looking like a monkey..."
 But if you go on his show, you know what you're letting yourself in for."

-Coombes appeared on The Annex on 2fm with Jenny Huston alongside Goffey before Supergrass took the stage at Malahide Castle in Dublin, Ireland to support Arctic Monkeys on 16 June 2007.
+Coombes appeared on The Annex on RTÉ 2fm with Jenny Huston alongside Goffey before Supergrass took the stage at Malahide Castle in Dublin, Ireland to support Arctic Monkeys on 16 June 2007.

 On 12 April 2010, Coombes and the rest of Supergrass announced that the band was to split after seventeen years.
 Musical differences were cited as the reason.
 They played four farewell concerts before the split.
 Their seventh album Release the Drones remains unfinished and unreleased.